 Childsbury, one of the early towns to be laid out in South Carolina (1707), is significant as an important archaeological site.
 Englishman James Child started a ferry here as it was the only practical ferry site across the Cooper River within a reasonable distance.
 Property was designated for a college, a free school, a house for the schoolmaster, a place of worship, and a market square.
 To the inhabitants of Childsbury, Child gave 600 acres to farm and pasture.
 He also gave them the 100-acre hill by the river to build upon as a citadel to protect the town in times of war.
 Due mainly to the rise of the new and growing plantations, Childsbury began a rapid decline and the town site eventually became part of a plantation.
 Strawberry Chapel is the only visible remains of the town of Childsbury.
 Architecturally the chapel displays the simple, yet dignified and impressive lifestyle of an Episcopalian Chapel of Ease.
 This one story rectangular brick building has an unadorned hipped gable roof.
 The double three paneled door of the façade, surmounted by flush fanlight is symmetrically situated between two shuttered windows of the same three panel design.
 These chapels were built to serve the people for whom the regular parish church was inaccessible.
 Strawberry Chapel became unique as a Chapel of Ease in that it is operated as a full parish church.
 Usually these chapels were denied some of the privileges of a parish church.
 A small cemetery is adjacent to the chapel.
 While the chapel at Strawberry served as an Episcopal church for many years, it is now an independent entity.

-This historic view of the chapel shows the elevation visitors would see from the road and gate area.
-To the left of the chapel, behind a brick wall is the Ball Family enclosure.
-To the right in front is the Harleston Family vault.
+This historic view of the chapel shows the elevation visitors saw from the road and gate.
+To the left of Strawberry Chapel, behind a brick wall, is the Ball Family enclosure.
+To the right, in front of the chapel, is the Harleston Family vault.

-This view is the rear of the chapel and shows the stepped gable of the anteroom where ministers would prepare for services.
+The view below shows the back of the chapel and the stepped gable of the anteroom where ministers would prepare for services.
 The pipe that leads from the circular window above the side entrance was from the stove used for heating during the cooler months.

 Watercolor on paper; 17 ¼ x 22 inches; Gift of the Artist; 1937.009.0003